How to find current, historical and online newspapers

 Newspapers in microfilm format have been copied from the original print copies to a miniaturized micro version.
 They are normally copied to reels of 35mm film, and sometimes to microfiche.
 The newspapers are reduced in size by about 25 times from the original page size.
 Microfilm copies are made as safe to use duplicate copies to preserve the original copies which are vulnerable to damage.
 Paper print outs and digital files saved to USB drives can be obtained from microfilm newspapers.
 Microfilm newspapers are listed in Library catalogue records with a NM prefix.

-A listing of all SLV newspapers available on microfilm can be found here.
+A listing of all SLV newspapers available on microfilm can be found below.
 All microfilms can be viewed, and copies made (a paper copy or download to USB), in the Newspapers and Family History Reading Rooms.

 Newspapers in electronic or digital format are usually in one of four forms: